Welcome to HueyVets.com

 1. To preserve the history of the Huey Helicopter and the memory of the men who served in the 135th Assault Helicopter Company and all AHC’s in Vietnam.

 2. To own and operate accurately recreated helicopters (UH-1D/H and UH-1C/M) utilized by the 135th AHC during its service in Vietnam and to make these aircraft available to museums, air shows, public displays and for the support of Veterans affairs.

 3. To recognize and offer emotional support to Combat Veterans with PTSD of all eras through comradery and contact with the Huey (EMU 309).

 On November 8, 2012 the EMU, Inc. Huey team made the local noon news on CBS while flying in support of a event to honor members of the U.S.

 Coast Guard who served in Vietnam during the war.
 We were honored to participate in an event that acknowledged a little known part of the Vietnam war.
-Here is the link to the news clip that aired yesterday.
-Our thanks go out the Coast Guard for inviting us to participate in thisrare and historic event.

 We will be adding more content, videos and pages in the near future.
 Keep coming back to view our progress and consider becoming a member.

 You will not only support our efforts, but will be kept informed of all EMU, Inc. news.